ShifaZahra123/Document_QA_Chatbot/README.md

 ## Live Demo 🌐🌏

 You can explore Gemma Model Document Q&A in action through live demo hosted at [https://documentappchatbot-rv2kj2bsxhuurtzetnq2od.streamlit.app/](https://documentappchatbot-rv2kj2bsxhuurtzetnq2od.streamlit.app/).
-Feel free to check it out and experience the analysis and visualization capabilities firsthand.
+Feel free to check it out.

 ## How to Use the Web Application
 1. Open the web application using Streamlit.